Skip to content

 }

-The method returns some aggregate metrics for each label class, but the most important information is stored in the metrics attribute of each memory.
+The method returns aggregate metrics for each label class, but the most important information is stored in the metrics attribute of each memory.
 The following metrics are computed for each memory:

 • neighbor_predicted_label: The label that would be predicted based on neighboring memories